When you find Christ, you are satisfied, you desire nothing else, you find peace. You become a different person.

 Saint Porphyrios

-Lesson 3: Faith
+Lesson 4: A Living Faith

 Explore the topic of faith as understood in the Orthodox faith.